You know the date you became unemployed, got married or divorced, had a child, moved across the country, or lost a loved one.

-As long as you hold onto the way things were, you’re won’t be able to move to what is, or what could be.
+As long as you hold onto the way things were, you will not be able to move on -- to what is, or what could be.

 It’s not your identity or your past experiences you’re letting go of, it’s the wishful thinking that you want to go back to the way things were, that you don’t want this change for your life.
 But things can’t go back.

 It’s when you realize that things are not ever going to be the way they were that you let go.

 And when you let go, you step forward on your path into the neutral zone, which sometimes feels like the "twilight zone."

 The Neutral Zone is that in-between time, often filled with chaos, anxiety, conflict, and a sense of feeling lost.
 It can be painful, confusing, and challenging.

 It’s the interval between the old and the not-yet-new.
 It can be a time of profound reflection, learning, and growth.
 This is where your new identity begins to take shape.

 Leaving by choice a successful corporate career to pursue a life-dream to live and write from the mountains of Montana a few years ago, I was blindsided by this neutral zone process of inner work.
 Having dreamed about and planned the change for years, I expected a light switch going from one to the other.
 Instead, I stayed stuck in this stage for months, not ready to let go of who I had been, or process the empty feelings I had without that title and the trappings that came with it.
 It was a painful, and significant growth time to discover that what I do is not who I am.